 Example: I am actually guilty of this.
 I am currently holding $3,000 of some small company that I bought years ago (like 30 years ago) at $7,000.
 All indications suggest that this company is headed for bankruptcy and won’t last long.

-On the other hand, I am tempted to take my short-term gains on Facebook this week — even though I actually think that Facebook is a good company to hold for the long term.
+On the other hand, I am tempted to take my short-term gains whenever the market goes up — even though I am actually invested for the long term.